Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 3. The `settings_production.py` was re-copied to site_config
 4. Mod_wsgi should reload the new code, after the `touch wsgi.py`

-*Reminder: `settings_production.py` is maintained in the repo, but the actual file loaded to mod_wsgi is the one in the site_config directory, **outside** the repo.
-This enables to keep all the settings files in the repo, and use only one of them in each environment.
+Reminder: `settings_production.py` is maintained **in the repo**, but the actual file loaded to mod_wsgi is the one in the `site_config` directory, **outside** the repo.
+So you keep all the settings files in the repo, and use only one of them in each environment.
 Fabric also keeps the secrets.py file.
-See the [Project Reference](https://github.com/Aviah/one-click-django-docs)*
+See the [Project Reference](https://github.com/Aviah/one-click-django-docs)

 Deployment seems to work.
 Time to check the website.
-Go the website with your browser, at yourdomain.com
+Go to the website with your browser, at yourdomain.com.
 Browse to the new polls app, at `www.yourdomain.com/polls`

 Ooops!
 500 Serrver Error?